 Can I bring my children to church services?

 Mothers are most welcome to breastfeed their infants during the service—rocking chairs for that purpose are available near the Children's Carpet in the nave.
-You are also welcome to go to the Child Care Center to breastfeed, where the 11 a.m. service is live-streamed on a big screen.
-Ask an usher for guidance.
+You are also welcome to go to other quiet places to breastfeed; ask an usher for guidance.

 Can my children receive Communion?

 All are welcome at God's Table for Holy Communion, and that includes children (at their parents’ discretion).
-If you would like your child to learn more about the sacrament before receiving, please contact Associate for Spiritual Formation Kelly Moody.
-Alternatively, children and adults are welcome to come forward at the time of Communion to receive a blessing instead, signaled by crossing your arms over your chest.
+If you would like your child to learn more about the sacrament before receiving, please contact a member of the clergy or Canon for Intergenerational Ministries Wendy Claire Barrie.
+Alternatively, anyone (children or adults) are welcome to come forward at the time of Communion to receive a blessing from a priest instead, signaled by crossing your arms over your chest.